cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 that is presumed trusted.

 The hostile input may be constructed to overrun buffers, over or underflow integer arithmetic or cause other decoding disruption.
+For example, the input might have CBOR data items that have lengths or sizes that are intentionall extremely large for this purpose.
 All CBOR decoders should be prepared for all these sorts of hostile input.

 Much of this can be achieved by accepting only well-formed CBOR.
 Any CBOR that is not fully well-formed is fully rejected with no part of the data accepted or re interpreted in any way.

-The decoder should also check for and reject invalid CBOR for each data type or tagged type that is in use for a particular CBOR-based protocol.
+Some data items, particularly tagged data items have certain forms of them defined as invalid.
+If a CBOR-based protocol makes use of a data item that has invalid forms, these forms should be checked for and rejected.
+These checks may be performed at the software layer in the implementation where it is most efficient, but they should be performed.
+Some examples of these types of errors these checks might find include duplicate labels in a map, a tagged data item that is of the wrong type for the tag or data that is tagged as base64 but contains characters invalid for base64.

 Finally, the top-level implementation of the CBOR-based protocol should also fully validate that the input is in alignment with the